logikon-ai/awesome-deliberative-prompting/README.md

 _Instructing LLMs to reason (in a specific way)._

+- 🎓 Asking GPT-4 to provide a correct and a wrong answers boosts accuracy.
+"Large Language Models are Contrastive Reasoners."
+2024-03-13. [[>paper](https://arxiv.org/abs/2403.08211)]
 - 🔥🎓 Guided dynamic prompting increases GPT-4 CoT performance by up to 30 percentage points.
 "Structure Guided Prompt: Instructing Large Language Model in Multi-Step Reasoning by Exploring Graph Structure of the Text" 2024-02-20. [[>paper](https://arxiv.org/abs/2402.13415)]
 - 🎓 Letting LLMs choose and combine reasoning strategies is cost-efficient and improves performance.
 "SELF-DISCOVER: Large Language Models Self-Compose Reasoning Structures."
 2024-02-06. [[>paper](https://arxiv.org/abs/2402.03620)]
 - 🎓 CoA: Produce an abstract reasoning trace first, and fill in the details (using tools) later.
 "Efficient Tool Use with Chain-of-Abstraction Reasoning."
 2024-01-30. [[>paper](https://arxiv.org/abs/2401.17464)]